Excel Text: using the TEXT function to convert numbers into individually formatted text

 Function Control characters Effect

 Write as a fraction / If you insert a forward slash, Excel will convert the number to a fraction.
-You can also explicitly define the denominator which Excel will use to convert the number accordingly.
-For example, the number 40 then becomes “200/5”.
+You can also define the denominator that Excel should use to convert the number.
+For example, the number 40 could be written as “200/5”.

-Format as a percentage % Multiplies the number by 100 and adds a percentage sign after it.
+Format as a percentage % Multiplies a number by 100 and adds a percentage sign after it.
 For example, the number 0.6 becomes “60%”.

 Conditional formatting [>=1000] In square brackets, you can specify a condition that must be met for Excel to apply the formatting.
 If the condition is not met, Excel converts the number as if you had only entered the format code “#”.